Duane-Wegner/Full-Stack-Developer/README.md

 5. **Personal Portfolio Page** (NOT COMPLETED)

    A self-designed personal portfolio that links to the above projects and showcases them in a unified layout.

+### **All projects completed in the FullStackDeveloperCurriculum/Labs/ directory were undertaken independently, with no external assistance beyond the provided structural guidelines.
+These projects were not mandatory for certification but were completed to reinforce and extend learning.**

 ## 💡 Features